🚀 Announcing FLOW 23, our logistics thought leadership and networking conference. Learn more

 Localize Your Inventory for Faster Shipping

-When you rely on cross-country shipping to run your eCommerce store, you’re leaving a lot up to chance.
-You don’t have much control, and products traveling from coast to coast face many potential failures and delays.
-Once again, the answer here is simply don’t ship your inventory across the country coast to coast.
 Try to keep your inventory as close to the demand as possible, even regionally.
 When you localize inventory, shipments become much easier because the orders don’t have to travel far.
 For example, think about a product being shipped from California to Chicago.
 That shipment is going to take a while.
 That same product being shipped within Chicago will be much quicker!

 Localized inventory equals on-time delivery, even during challenging seasons (such as peak season during the holidays).
 Rather than battling late shipments, you can exceed the expectations of your shoppers by minimizing delayed deliveries and even backorders.

-How to Localize Your Inventory
+How To Localize Your Inventory

 Now that you know how important localizing your inventory is for the success of your eCommerce store, here’s how to make it happen: